 If you’re keen to get right away from it all and enjoy a slice of paradise then head up to Glenorchy, a tiny frontier town which is a spectacular 45-minute lakeside drive from Queenstown.
 There are plenty of great photo spots along the way not to mention amazing views all the way to keep the kids interest.

 From here on, the upper reaches of Lake Wakatipu are considered ‘Lord of the Rings’ country – literally.
-The stunning snowcapped mountains, pristine lakes, rivers and national parks around Glenorchy featured prominently in the blockbuster trilogy and seeing them in the flesh will transport you directly to Middle Earth.
-If you’re a real movie buff then check out the fun and highly educational tours which run from Queenstown to hear more about it.
+The stunning snowcapped mountains, pristine lakes, rivers and National Parks around Glenorchy featured prominently in the blockbuster trilogy and seeing them in the flesh will transport you directly to Middle Earth.
+If you’re a real movie buff then check out the fun and highly educational tours which run from Queenstown.

 Glenorchy is a gorgeous spot for a family picnic and if you’re keen to get up close and personal with the scenery then try wilderness jet boating, horse riding, kayaking or one of the renowned Routeburn, Greenstone and Caples walking tracks.

-Hiking and biking are perfect ways to spend some quality family time together and explore the great outdoors for which Queenstown is famous.
-Some of the most scenic trails in the world are within five minutes’ walk from downtown Queenstown and suit all ages and abilities.
+Hiking and biking are perfect ways to spend some quality family time and explore the great outdoors.
+Some of the most scenic trails in the world are within five minutes walk from downtown Queenstown and suit all ages and abilities.
 The Queenstown Trail also offers an extensive network of walking and cycling trails with the different tracks suitable for different ages and abilities, check out the trail map to find a path for your family.

 For bike enthusiasts there are more 100km of easy gradient scenic tracks, wine trails, backcountry trails, serious downhill rides, a jump park, the Skyline gondola-assisted bike trail (September – May) and the ‘all ages, all abilities’ Rabbit Ridge bike resort.

-Rainy days can often put a dampener on family holidays, being cooped up all day in a room with bored children, but in Queenstown you’ll never run out of things to do – rail, hail or shine.
+Rainy days can put a dampener on family holidays, being cooped up all day in a room with bored children.
+In Queenstown you’ll never run out of things to do – rain, hail or shine.
 There is a wide range of wet weather attractions including mazes, 4WD and buggy tours, 4D motion rides, an indoor dry-slope terrain park, site trampolining, indoor golf experience.

-All this activity works up a pretty hearty appetite but finding somewhere to eat and drink is easy – Queenstown has more than 150 cafes, bars and restaurants to choose from.
-Many are family-friendly and go the extra mile with children’s menus, high chairs, toys or colouring in for entertainment.
+All this activity works up a hearty appetite but finding somewhere to eat and drink is easy – Queenstown has many and vaired cafes, bars and restaurants to choose from.
+Many are family-friendly and go the extra mile with children’s menus, high chairs, toys or colouring-in for entertainment.